Let us hope 2010 will bring us better things than 2009.

 In his new screed he ties together ancient Greek philosophies, modern Western society, and our Teleologist-In-Chief.

-It does not bode well for the U.S. at all.
+It does not bode well for the US at all.

 Free Enterprise Fund v.
 Public Company Accounting Oversight Board was brought in 2006 by Brad Beckstead, whose small Nevada accounting firm endured a costly examination under Sarbox rules.
 At issue is whether the Public Company Accounting Oversight Board, or PCAOB, which supervises compliance with the law, violates the Constitution's separation of powers.
-Under the Appointments Clause, all "officers" of the United States must be appointed by the President and accountable to him--a condition PCAOB members do not meet.A hastily put together bill created an unsupervised and unchecked regulatory organ with little or no Congressional or Executive oversight with questionable efficacy as well as problematic constitutionality pulling almost $1 trillion out of the economy and we're just supposed to take it?
+Under the Appointments Clause, all "officers" of the United States must be appointed by the President and accountable to him—a condition PCAOB members do not meet.

 (emphasis added - ed.)